yuxun19999/Mod-Bot/README.md

 !unban - Unbans the user based on ID - Usage: `!unban <@userID>`

-!mute @user - Mutes the user based on a role labeled "Muted" - Usage: `!mute <@user>` THE MUTE COMMAND RELIES ON A ROLE CALLED "Muted"!
+!mute - Mutes the user based on a role labeled "Muted" - Usage: `!mute <@user>` THE MUTE COMMAND RELIES ON A ROLE CALLED "Muted"!
 MAKE SURE YOU HAVE ONE

-!unmute @user - Unmutes the user based on a role labeled "Muted" Usage: `!unmute <@user>` THE UNMUTE COMMAND RELIES ON A ROLE CALLED "Muted"!
+!unmute - Unmutes the user based on a role labeled "Muted" Usage: `!unmute <@user>` THE UNMUTE COMMAND RELIES ON A ROLE CALLED "Muted"!
 MAKE SURE YOU HAVE ONE

 !welcome - Welcomes a new user - Usage: `!welcome`